Kong/docs.konghq.com/app/docs/0.13.x/loadbalancing.md

 `http://192.168.34.17:80/address` (`weight=100`), and the other 1/2 will go to
 `http://192.168.34.18:80/address` (`weight=100`).

-As always, the changes through the Kong management API are dynamic and will take effect immediately.
+As always, the changes through the Kong Admin API are dynamic and will take effect immediately.
 No reload or restart is required, and no in progress requests will be dropped.